telefonicaid/fiware-cygnus/resources/mysql-scripts/README.md

 The script iterates on all the databases (since each database belogs to a tenant/service) and all the tables within databases (since each table belongs to a NGSI entity).
 This is based on the assumption all the databases and tables are Cygnus related; be careful if you host any non Cygnus database on the same MySQL server: do not use a `recvTime` column or your data risks to be deleted!

 ### Usage
-The scripts has for parameters:
+The script has four parameters:

 * Host where the MySQL server is running.
 This parameter allows the remote deletion of context information.
 * MySQL user allowed to delete the data.